tfsec/tfsec.github.io/_docs/aws/cloudtrail/enable-log-validation.md

 ---
+title: aws-cloudtrail-enable-log-validation
-title: Cloudtrail log validation should be enabled to prevent tampering of log data
+description: Cloudtrail log validation should be enabled to prevent tampering of log data
 shortcode: aws-cloudtrail-enable-log-validation
 legacy: AWS064
 summary: Cloudtrail log validation should be enabled to prevent tampering of log data